cainenielsen/game/README.md

 make it possible for non-moving tiles to have collisions

 fix the unique names in classes that toggle event listeners

+update tiles to only render if they are on the screen

 ## features